jablo/cablesim/README.md

 - A subscriber behaviour simulation component, ie code that simulates different customer behaviour: how often is the modem reset, poweroff, poweron, at what time schedules etc.
-- Have a notion of simulated time vs. real time (ie. scale down the time, so 24hour cycle is 1hour real time).
 - Feed back to graphite or similar to get performance graphs
 - Configuration - some way of describing and executing different scenarios